Latvians and Baltic Germans in Corner Brook, Newfoundland: Refugees in West Germany

-By circuitous routes these refugees made their way to Lower Saxony, to a small mid-German town, Stadtoldendorf and the nearby towns of Bodenwerder and Bielefeld.
+By circuitous routes, these refugees made their way to Lower Saxony.
+The refugees settled in a small mid-German town, Stadtoldendorf, and the nearby towns of Bodenwerder and Bielefeld.
 The common threads that led them there were their expertise in cement and gypsum (essential to rebuilding Germany) and their connection to Ernests Leja.
 Working with some other German experts (Karl Jericho and Friedrich Kreiser, see Escape Hatch, G. Bassler) they designed and built a gypsum plant in Bodenwerder.

 Allied occupied Germany was desperately trying to accommodate about 7 million displaced persons and refugees while providing for its own population after losing the war.
 The ethnic German Balts were not eligible for any support from the United Nations or the Allies because they had received German citizenship.
 They had to survive along with the local German population, competing with them for very scarce resources.
 They spoke German with a pronounced accent and were easily identified.
 They were, in fact, outsiders, refugees from another place and largely they were not accepted by the local population.

-At first the Baltic refugees were billeted in rooms in local homes.
-Food rationing and a lack of consumer goods meant that people often went hungry, clothes were worn till they fell apart and shoes with holes in the soles were common.
+At first, the Baltic refugees were billeted in rooms in local homes.
+Food rationing and a lack of consumer goods meant that people often went hungry, clothes were worn until they fell apart and shoes with holes in the soles were common.
 The children started school, the fathers got work and the mothers did their best to provide food and a stable environment for the children.
 There was a certain post-war euphoria; massive relief that the men had returned having survived the war and prisoner of war camps.
 They loved to picnic and partied among themselves.
-Gradually they were able to obtain their own accommodations and earn enough to provide food and clothing for their now growing families.
+Gradually, they were able to obtain their own accommodations and earn enough to provide food and clothing for their now growing families.

-As mentioned earlier the Latvians had a very different experience during the war years.
-In Germany they were considered refugees or displaced persons.
+As mentioned earlier, the Latvians had a very different experience during the war years.
+In Germany, they were considered refugees or displaced persons.
 Many were housed in United Nations-sponsored DP camps.
 There the school age children attended school while their parents did their best to plan for their futures.
 The greatest hope was that Latvia would be liberated by the Allies.
 Barring this, they looked to emigrate to North America or Australia.
 Through their connection with people in the gypsum or cement industry, and through Ernest Leja, a small group made their way to Lower Saxony where they connected with Baltic Germans who shared the same geographic homeland.

 All of these people were strangers in a strange land with no homeland to return to in the post war years.
 They were discriminated against, impatient with the lack of opportunity in slowly recovering Germany, and were very concerned about the threat posed by communist Russia.
 They were by now in early middle age with growing families and were longing for the opportunity to live in a safe and prosperous land as far away from the communists as they could get.